Selecting a Whip

 Do you want a short lash?

-The Ledo Lightened whip with the 6” lash is the choice of professional drivers who like a short lash.
+The Ledo Lightened whip with the 6” lash is the choice of professional drivers who like a really short lash.

 Do you want a long lash?